lukaszcz/coqhammer/README.md

   tactic invocation fails if `tac` does not solve some of the resulting subgoals.

-* `sinvert t`

-  Inversion of the conclusion of `t`.
-The term `t` may be quantified - then new existential variables are introduced or new subgoals are generated for the arguments.

-* `sdepinvert t`

-  Dependent inversion of the conclusion of `t`.
-The same as `sinvert t` but may use the `depelim` tactic for inversion.

 * `forwarding`

   Limited forward reasoning corresponding to the `fwd:` option.